ultralytics/ultralytics/README.md

 <details open>
 <summary>Usage</summary>

-YOLOv8 may be used directly in the Command Line Interface with a `yolo` command:
+YOLOv8 may be used directly in the Command Line Interface (CLI) with a `yolo` command:

 ```bash
 yolo task=detect mode=predict model=yolov8n.pt source="https://ultralytics.com/images/bus.jpg"
 ```

-`yolo` can be used for a variety of tasks and modes and can pass additional arguments, i.e. `imgsz=640`.
-For the [full list of available arguments](https://v8docs.ultralytics.com/config/) in the YOLOv8 Docs.
+`yolo` can be used for a variety of tasks and modes and accepts additional arguments, i.e. `imgsz=640`.
+See a full list of available `yolo` [arguments](https://docs.ultralytics.com/config/) in the YOLOv8 [Docs](https://docs.ultralytics.com).

 ```bash
 yolo task=detect    mode=train    model=yolov8n.pt        args...